 It is paramount to step up cooperation with industry on research and innovation providing increased certainty for private engagement based on a common agenda for technological development.
 The pandemic is leading to shrinking turnover and profits, often leaving even less room for company investment.
 There is a need for more favourable conditions supporting the emergence and growth of companies and investments in strategic and R&D intensive sectors of economic and social interest.
 In addition, the capacity of traditional (and mature) medium- and low-technology sectors - where Europe is comparatively strong - to absorb new technologies should be strengthened.
 It is essential to crowd in private investment to this end and to provide directionality and ambition to public support.
-The Commission will develop industrial technology roadmaps for a number of priority ecosystems offering a common vision for technological development with industry and Member States.
+The Commission will develop industrial technology roadmaps97 for a number of priority ecosystems offering a common vision for technological development with industry and Member States.
 They will make concrete recommendations to speed up the transfer of research results into the real economy, linking relevant partnerships under Horizon Europe with industrial ecosystems.

 The Recovery and Resilience Facility and the Digital Europe programme provide major opportunities to step up investments in advanced digital technologies and turn the immediate challenges presented by the COVID-19 into a long-term opportunity.
 On top of existing funding programmes, 20% of the Recovery and Resilience Facility has been reserved for digital investments and reforms.
-Several of the flagship initiatives identified by the Commission are targeted towards a stronger generation and uptake of digital technologies (including "connect", "modernise", "scale-up" and "reskill and upskill").
-In addition, the Digital Europe programme aims to build the strategic digital capacities of the EU and to facilitate the wide deployment of digital technologies in the EU.
+Several of the flagship initiatives identified by the Commission are targeted towards a stronger generation and uptake of digital technologies (including "connect", "modernise", "scale-up" and "reskill and upskill").98 In addition, the Digital Europe programme aims to build the strategic digital capacities of the EU and to facilitate the wide deployment of digital technologies in the EU.99

 Investment in Multi-Country Projects can target strategic dependencies in the area of technologies more effectively.
 The Digital Decade communication proposes investments in a set of multi-country projects around 4 pillars: digital infrastructure, digital skills and education, digitalisation of businesses and digital government.
-Such projects include deploying a common and multi-purpose pan-European interconnected data processing infrastructure; endowing the EU with capabilities in electronics design and deployment of the next generation of low power
+Such projects include deploying a common and multi-purpose pan-European interconnected data processing infrastructure; endowing the EU with capabilities in electronics design and deployment of the next generation of low power trusted processors; deploying 5G corridors along major pathways; connecting public administrations with interoperable services; supporting the digitisation of industry via European Digital Innovation Hubs; and developing specialised ICT education and training.
+The Digital Policy Programme foreseen under the Digital Decade Communication will set up a mechanism to enable the Commission to engage with Member States with the objective of taking joint commitments as well as possible measures at EU and national level.
+The variety of mechanisms that has been used for different projects and investments until now has revealed a gap in the Commission's toolbox to combine funding from Member States, the EU budget and private investment for the purposes of deploying and operating infrastructures and services of common interest, outside the research area.
+In this regard, the Council conclusions of 25 March 2021100 also highlight the need for appropriate vehicles to support multi-country projects.

-&lt;sup>97 As announced in the European Research Area Communication (new ERA)
+97 As announced in the European Research Area Communication (new ERA)